Risingson/eveeyedocs/docs/data/node.md

 ## Activity
 **Hub Trade**<br>
-Colors nodes after the sum of total isk of buy and sell orders of the hub of that system.
-The hub is the station with highest trade order isk value.
-M = Million isk
+Colors and labels nodes after the sum of total isk of buy and sell orders of the *hub* of that system.
+The *hub* is the station with highest trade order isk value. <br>
+M = Million isk<br>
+B = Billion isk<br>
+T = Tillion isk

 **Recent/24h kills**<br>
 Colors nodes after ship + pod-kills within that solarsystem/region and displays the number.